 I can’t remember a time that I didn’t want to be an artist.
 As a pre-schooler I was always to be found up in my room quietly drawing and colouring, before quickly progressing onto my first mural aged 9.
 On pulling back the clothes hanging in my bedroom cupboard, my mum was met face to face by a giant 3ft Garfield the cat painted on my wall!!

 In 2007 I went part time from my job in Children's Services, worked for several years part time whilst building my business and having some little Montet's, and in the past 10 years as Montet Designs has grown and evolved and now specialise is murals and mosaics and it's great to be able to have this as my full time job!
 Working as a Community Artist has given me the most fantastic opportunites to work with amazing people from such a variety of communities and I feel so blessed to have been given the opportunity to work with young people and adults from every walk of life.
-In 2016 I bit the bullet and gave up my other job in Children's Services and Safeguarding, now was the time to do Community Arts full time!
 My passion for visual art and the communities that I can share this with burns strong and I hope that even if it's just in some small way, I am able to make a difference to the lives of those that I work with through the medium of visual art.